MariaDB is a community-maintained fork of MySQL. In this article we explain how to use this database with Wercker.

 MARIADB_ENV_MARIADB_VERSION=10.0.17+maria-1~wheezy MARIADB_PORT=tcp://172.XX.X.XX:3306 MARIADB_PORT_3306_TCP=tcp://172.X.X.X:3306 MARIADB_PORT_3306_TCP_PORT=3306 MARIADB_ENV_MYSQL_ROOT_PASSWORD=mypassword MARIADB_PORT_3306_TCP_PROTO=tcp MARIADB_NAME=/wercker-pipeline-023ebb1f-5571-44d4-97ba-cb7b68e91274/mariadb MARIADB_ENV_MARIADB_MAJOR=10.0 MARIADB_PORT_3306_TCP_ADDR=172.X.X.X

 Read more about the MariaDB container on Docker Hub

-Please note that mysql and mariadb docker images have issues with starting the database in time, see https://github.com/docker-library/docs/tree/master/mysql#no-connections-until-mysql-init-completes.
-As a counter measure make sure to leave enough time, or implement a waiting mechanism to ensure the database is ready.
+Please note that the mysql and mariadb docker images have issues with starting the database in time.
+For more about this, see https://github.com/docker-library/docs/tree/master/mysql#no-connections-until-mysql-init-completes.
+To work around this issue, make sure to leave enough time or implement a waiting mechanism to ensure the database is ready.